 Schools can apply for the Concurrent Enrollment and Innovation Grant in partnership with institutions of higher education to expand and innovate concurrent enrollment opportunities to qualified students.

 Accelerating Students Through Concurrent Enrollment (ASCENT)

 ASCENT is a fifth-year high school program that allows students to participate in concurrent enrollment the year after 12th grade.
-Students who have completed at least 12 credit hours of postsecondary course prior to completion of his/her 12th grade year may be eligible for the ASCENT Program.
 They remain students in their Local Education Provider (LEP) for one year following their 12th grade year, and the LEP receives ASCENT specific per-pupil state funding that it uses to pay their college tuition at the resident community college rate.
 Students receive their high-school diplomas at the end of their ASCENT year.

 ASCENT program objectives:

 - Increase the percentage of students participating in postsecondary education, especially low-income and traditionally underserved populations.

 - Decrease the number of students who do not complete high school.

 - Decrease the time required for a student to complete a postsecondary credential.

 - Increase the number of educational pathways available to students